jgphilpott/polyplot/docs/api/README.md

 Let's look at airports as an example. **To start, the root API path is `/api`, if you visit [polyplot.app/api](https://www.polyplot.app/api) or [localhost:5000/api](http://localhost:5000/api) you will be redirected to this page.**

 :warning: **The API path can not include spaces, they must be either removed or replaced with `%20`.
-Some browsers will do this automatically if you paste the path into the address bar but a direct request with spaces will return an error.**
+Most browsers will do this automatically if you paste the path into the address bar but a direct request with spaces will return an error.**

 ## Single Document

-The best way to get started with a collection is to retrieve a single document and examine its schema. **Try visiting `/api/airport` to retrieve a single airport document.** You should get a response that looks something like this:
+The best way to get started with a collection is to retrieve a single document and examine it's schema. **Try visiting `/api/airport` to retrieve a single airport document.** You should get a response that looks something like this:

 ```
 {